-Wind Meadows South Community Development District ("District") was created on June 7, 2021 by the City Council of The City of Bartow, Ordinance No. 2021-10 pursuant to the Uniform Community Development District Act of 1980, otherwise known as Chapter 190, Florida Statutes.
+Wind Meadows South Community Development District ("District") was created on June 7, 2021 by the City Council of The City of Bartow, Ordinance No. 2021-10 pursuant to the Uniform Community Development District Act of 1980, otherwise known as Chapter 190, Florida Statutes and was amended by Ordinance No. 2022-22, effective January 3, 2023.
 The Act provides among other things, the power to manage basic services for community development, power to borrow money and issue bonds, and to levy and assess non-ad valorem assessments for the financing and delivery of capital infrastructure.